Book I of THE LEGEND OF FRANKENSTEIN!

 THE NIGHTMARE OF

-With so many books and movies failing to capture the brilliance of Shelly’s original novel, it came as such a breath of fresh air to discover a wonderfully written and plotted story, which only enhanced my love for the famous monster and mad-scientist.
+With so many books and movies failing to capture the brilliance of Shelley’s original novel, it came as such a breath of fresh air to discover a wonderfully written and plotted story, which only enhanced my love for the famous monster and mad-scientist.

 Author of "Fourteen Days" and the "Burn the Dead" series